 *** / PETA = **

 Who'd of thought the second best film of the whole lot would turn out to be the most unknown, a bona fide gem of badness, a too-late entry in the Jaws-Exorcist ripoff hybrid race (The Car, Killdozer)?
-It's also known as King Cobra but Jaws of Satan is far more on-the-nose as to its cross-pollinated rip-off sources.
-Even more specific would be Jaws of the Omen.
-For as you can guess, the devil is a snake, in hiding since the druid days but allowed to return every 666 years to pick a fight with a priest.
-Expository dialogue lets us know that faith-deprived priest Fritz Weaver has descended from a bunch of druid burning Christians.
-"Considering your family history, father, I sure would like to have a look at that coffee cup" says the local soothsayer at a cocktail party--perhaps little aware that the then-current rage for coffee filtration renders divination fruitless.
+It's also known as King Cobra but Jaws of Satan is far more on-the-nose as to its cross-pollinated rip-off sources (even more specific would be Jaws of the Omen).
+For as you can guess, the devil this time is a snake, in hiding since the Age of the Druid but allowed to return every 666 years to pick a fight with a priest.
+Expository dialogue lets us know that faith-deprived Fritz Weaver is not only a priest but descended from a bunch of druid burning Christians.
+"Considering your family history, father, I sure would like to have a look at that coffee cup," says a local soothsayer at a dinner party, perhaps little aware that the then-current rage for coffee filtration has rendered that form of divination fruitless.
 But soft!
-The devil is coming, slithering, because a snake in a big cage traveling on a train isn't scary on its own, it has telekinetic powers.
+The devil cobra is coming and it has telekinetic powers.
 It can even bite people just by banging its head on an 'invisible' terrarium (the director can't be bothered cleaning the plexiglass that separates cameraman and snake so we see all the tiny cracks and smudges).
-Satan then stops the train at the town where his old druid-burner descendant nemesis is currently incarnated in Weaver's sulky form and you can start counting the beats toward the inevitable showdown.
+The serpent then stops the train at the town where his old druid-burner descendant nemesis is currently incarnated in Weaver's sulky form and you can start counting the beats toward the inevitable showdown.

-If Jaws of Satan was any good it would be terrible, but since it's not its terrific, because, you see, unlike other actors who channel their anger at their agent and the fickle ageist finger of Hollywood into their performance (such as Lupino and Meeker in Food of the Gods), Weaver refuses to to perform any other emotion than self-contempt and weariness.
+If Jaws of Satan was any good it would be terrible, but since it's terrible, its terrific, because, you see, unlike other actors who channel their anger at their agent and the fickle ageist finger of Hollywood into their performance (such as Lupino and Meeker in Food of the Gods), Weaver refuses to to perform any other emotion than self-contempt and weariness.
 Every line feels like he's trying to do such a bad job he gets fired so he can go home and soak in a hot tub.
-"You know, God, he can be quite a trip too" he says by way of counsel to a 'tempted' nerdy kid who's clearly never gotten high in his life though is supposedly there for counsel for his 'problem.'
+"You know, God, he can be quite a trip too" he says by way of counsel to a 'tempted' nerdy kid who's clearly never gotten high in his life.
 Weaver's even less convinced of his own bullshit than we are.
 What good is it being a materialist priest?
 Glug glug glug...
-Hey, I know how it is.
 Drinking finds its own reasons.

-Meanwhile, the Satan snake has motivated the local serpent population to action: deaths by rattlesnake bites mount; smaller cobras show up; an ancient text is read to Weaver by his credulous monsignor (Norman Lloyd, stealing the film) and soon Weaver's being chased around the local graveyard by the King Cobra in the dead of the afternoon, while all while normal late afternoon California life goes on around him, oblivious, and he's eventually forced to fight the King Cobra from an open grave while it tries to get at him through a gate.
+Meanwhile, the Satan snake has motivated the local serpent population to action: deaths by rattlesnake bites mount; smaller cobras show up; an ancient text is read to Weaver by his credulous monsignor (Norman Lloyd, stealing the film) and soon Weaver's being chased around the local graveyard by the King Cobra in the dead of the afternoon, while all while normal small town life goes on around him, oblivious to his predicament, and he's eventually he's trapped down in an open grave while the snake tries to get at him through a closed gate.
 Only then doth Weaver seem awake-- and the sequence is so badass creepy it feels kind of natural, like it could happen to anyone.
 King cobras really do chase their prey like that, so I'm told.
 And maybe you've been a kid chased by a goose, as I have, and felt terror beyond measure while the adults around you seem oblivious or merely amused.
 It's a rare thing to see in a horror film, that sense of tension being all a matter of proximity.

-But the devil, so to speak, is in details so ludicrous as to defy all explanation: the supposedly independent doctor lady Corbett needs herpetologist Korkes to ride to the rescue when a rattlesnake crawls into bed (she could easily throw a sheet over it) and when he finally arrives he needs to use five different snake-wrangling devices and a gun to finally dispatch it, only after pretending to struggle with it, for like six minutes, all so they can sleep together afterwards.
-Bro, if even after you have a loop around its neck and you still have to really fight against its power--and then, wait... wait... finally blow its head off (getting snake blood on the sheets), rather than throwing into a pillow case and releasing it into the garden, and it's the kind of garden variety rattlesnake that even Ray Milland in a wheelchair could kill or incapacitate without looking up from his red white and blue birthday cake, then well, I''m not convinced you're going to be very good in bed either.
+But the devil, so to speak, is in details so ludicrous as to defy all explanation: the supposedly independent doctor lady Corbett needs herpetologist Korkes to ride to the rescue when a rattlesnake crawls into her bed (she could easily throw a sheet over it) and when he finally arrives this professional snake handler needs to use five different snake-wrangling devices and a gun to finally dispatch it, only after pretending to struggle with it, for like six minutes, all so they have an excuse to sleep together.
+Bro, if--even after you have a loop around its neck--you still have to really fight against a rattlesnake's power--and then, wait... wait... finally blow its head off (getting snake blood on the sheets), rather than throwing into a pillow case and releasing it into the garden, and it's the kind of innocuous serpent that even Ray Milland in a wheelchair could kill or incapacitate without looking up from his red white and blue birthday cake, then, well, you're going to be very good in bed either.

 |wait for it....|

-Meanwhile, Weaver, converted by his graveyard scare like a born-again Scrooge, tunes heavenly antennae to yonder caverns for the foretold showdown, shouting "SayyyyTANNnn!" over and over in a perfect imitation of Welles' Macbeth shouting for his footman "Seyton" in Orson's 1948 adaptation.
+Meanwhile, Weaver, converted by his graveyard scare like a born-again Scrooge, tunes heavenly antennae to yonder caverns for the foretold showdown, shouting "SayyyyTANNnn!" over and over in a perfect imitation of Oron Welles' shouting for his footman in his 1948 Macbeth .

 Great stuff.
 Aside from some real dead snakes and a distasteful episode involving a sleazy would-be rapist biker hired to terrorize Corbett, there's nothing to dampen the overall mood of joyful disregard as the film travels the pre-set pathways of its chosen namesake/s.
 And after the flames of righteousness have burned the reels away, all that's left is the wire that held the snake erect, like a thin little curse finger aimed right at those on imdb who gave this a 3.6.
 They might be right, but right only gets you so far.
-Jaws of Sayyyy-TAN goes farther, which is to say, nowhere at all, but so far out into nowhere it's off the board, onto the carpet, and the dog's got it.
+Jaws of Sayyyy-TAN goes farther, which is to say, nowhere at all, but so far out into nowhere it's off the board, onto the floor, and now the dog's got it.